Вернуться назад

 A total of 12 specialized Coordinating Councils in various fields of air transport activity of the Member States of the Agreement act within the framework of the IAC.

-Jointly with our colleagues from International Transport Safety Association (ITSA) which includes 17 independent investigation bodies of the world including USA, Canada, Great-Britain, Netherlands, France, Japan, Australia, etc. and which member we have been over 20 years we do our utmost to ensure public confidence in air transportations.
+Together with our colleagues from the International Transportation Safety Association (ITSA), which comprises 17 independent research bodies worldwide, including the USA, Canada, Great Britain, the Netherlands, France, Japan, Australia and others, and of which we have been a member for over 20 years, we do everything possible to ensure public confidence in air travel.

-We constantly inform our colleagues and publish information on fatal accident investigation in order to make joint global recommendations aimed at development of international civil aviation flight safety.
-These recommendations are constantly sent to the ICAO.
+We continually inform our colleagues and publish information on the progress of accident investigations with the goal of developing joint global recommendations aimed at improving international civil aviation safety.
+These recommendations are regularly sent to ICAO..

-This work and also developed activities implementation jointly with aviation authorities of the region give its positive results.
-2014-2015 years were the safest for commercial aviation over the last quarter century.
+This work, as well as the implementation of the developed measures in collaboration with regional aviation authorities, give its positive results.
+2014-2015 were the safest years for commercial aviation in the last quarter century.

-Paramount international decision taken within the framework of the ICAO are connected with the Council and IAC including:
+The most important international decisions taken within the ICAO framework are related to the Council and the IAC, including:

 • implementation of efficient regional cooperation of neighboring states;